Diffusion-aware voltage source: An equivalent circuit network to resolve lithium concentration gradients in active

 where $j$ represents the $j$-th point and $J$ is the number of data points.
-Here we present two RMSE curves: one takes data of the whole discharge-rest cycle, indicating the overall error of calibrating $R_0$ and fitting $R_\text{d,1}$; the other only uses the data of the rest section, indicating the least-squares fitting error.
-Compared to the overall error, the fitting error of $R_\text{d,1}$ is quite slight, implying that the relaxation process through diffusion is well modeled.
-Another observation in \cref{fig:exp-gitt-volt}b is that the fitting errors in the low SoC area (pulses 23--25) are relatively higher than those of other pulses.
-This observation suggests that the poor estimation accuracy is not likely to be improved by considering the solid diffusion and resolving surface concentration, inconsistent with the conclusion by Ouyang et al.~\cite{Ouyang2014}.
+Here we present two RMSE curves: one takes data of the whole discharge-rest segment, indicating the overall error of calibrating $R_0$ and fitting $R_\text{d,1}$; the other only uses the data of the rest section, indicating the least-squares fitting error.
+Compared to the overall error, the fitting error of $R_\text{d,1}$ is relatively small, implying that the relaxation process through diffusion is well modeled.
+Another observation in \cref{fig:exp-gitt-volt}b is that the fitting errors in the low SoC area (pulses 23--25) are higher than those for other pulses.
+This observation suggests that the poor estimation accuracy is not likely to be improved by considering the solid diffusion and resolving surface concentration for the LG\,M50T cells, different from the conclusion by Ouyang et al.~\cite{Ouyang2014}.

 According to \cref{eq:timescale}, the timescale of solid diffusion is related to the diffusion resistance $R_\text{d,1}$.
 Here, the diffusion resistance $R_\text{d,1}$ is fitted from experimental data and reflects the collective effect of diffusion in both electrodes.
 In general, the NE has diffusivity one order of magnitude higher than that of the PE \cite{Chen2020}, that is, the diffusion in the PE is the limiting process.
-We thus assume the fitted resistance mainly indicates the PE diffusion timescale, and the timescale is then estimated as
+We thus assume that the fitted resistance mainly indicates the PE diffusion timescale, and the timescale is then estimated as

-where $N_\text{s}$ is the particle number calculated by \cref{eq:particleno} and $N$ is the layer number of the shell ECM.
-Note that \cref{eq:timescale-fit} is different from \cref{eq:timescale} because the internal state is now changed to the SoC where cell nominal capacity is used for normalization and the current is applied to a single particle.
-The fitted timescale $\tau_\text{fit}$ would not change too much if the parameter set of NE is used, in view of the consistency between both electrodes in terms of capacity ($\sim c_\text{s,max} a^3 N_\text{s}$).
+where $N_\text{a}$ is the particle number calculated by \cref{eq:particleno} and $N$ is the number of layers of the diffusion-aware voltage source (\cref{fig:fullECM}c).
+The derivation of \cref{eq:timescale-fit} can be found in \ref{app:fittimescale}.
+The fitted timescale $\tau_\text{fit}$ would not change too much if the parameter set of NE is used, in view of the consistency between both electrodes in terms of capacity ($\sim c_\text{s,max} a^3 N_\text{a}$).